 Start with a slightly damp sponge, dip it into the paint, then blot onto a newspaper a few times.
 Lightly press the sponge to the pot to apply paint.
 You don't need to totally cover it.
 Each coat needs to dry completely.

 Next, repeat with the next lighter shade.
 Be sure to let some dark show through.
 Keep repeating dark to lightest.
 I usually paint the rim and inside just past the dirt line.
 It's finished when it's to your liking.

 After the last color is dried, use a coat or two of clear lacquer or polyurethane inside and out to seal paint from moisture or your pretty paint will bubble and peel.

 At the DIY TV site, there are all kinds of projects to do using clay pots.
 I've made bird feeders, light houses, and even a clay pot boy.
 These make terrific, low cost gifts out of pots folks want to toss or give you for cheap.
 My friends all say this would be a good moneymaker at bazaars or craft fairs.

-Christmas is getting closer, and it is time to start making some homemade gifts.
+Christmas (or any occasion) is getting closer, and it is time to start making some homemade gifts.
 This hand-painted terra cotta flower pot can make a nice gift for a colleague or friend.